Sanskar989/terraform-aws-practice-sanskar/README.md

   ```

-# Terraform: Deploying a Web Server in a Custom AWS VPC (TAKE HOME ASSINGMENTS)
+# Terraform: Deploying a Web Server in a Custom AWS VPC (ON-CLASS ASSINGMENT)

 ---